CrsdDv/pixel_shmup/README.md

 # pixel_shmup
-An small godot_4.2 project of mine.
+An small godot_4.1 project of mine.

+This game is build using the [godot](https://godotengine.org/) game-engine and [kenney](https://www.kenney.nl/) assets.